newtheatre/history-project/_shows/16_17/a_beautiful_thing.md

     snapshot: R41QS
     publisher: HerCampus
     author: Emily Brady
-    title: Review: A Beautiful Thing at The Lofthouse
+    title: "Review: A Beautiful Thing at The Lofthouse"
     date: 2016-11-23
     stars: 4.5
     quote: "A blend of naturalism and more abstract theatre, the script’s greatest strength is its ability to convey a moment with such rich variety."